Assessing subhalo finders in cosmological hydrodynamical simulations: Halo and subhalo finding

 To prevent this unwanted behaviour, which would lead to artificially high numbers of objects in the central regions of subhaloes, {\HBTHERONS} merges subhaloes that are within a threshold phase-space offset.
 This offset is defined for two pairs of subhaloes within the same hierarchical tree branch, $i,j$, as:

-Here, $\sigma_{x}$ and $\sigma_{v}$ are, respectively, the position and velocity dispersion of the 10 most bound tracer particles of the parent subhalo, which are also used to compute its position $\Vec{x}_{i}$ and velocity $\Vec{v}_{i}$.
-The position and velocity of the subhalo located deeper in the hierarchy\footnote{In {\HBTHERONS}, depth refers to the number of hierarchical connections that a given subhalo is away from the central subhalo of its host FoF group.
-A central subhalo thus has a depth of 0, its satellites a depth of 1, the satellites of satellites a depth of 2, etc.} are also estimated using its 10 most bound tracer particles.
+Here, $\sigma_{i,x}$ and $\sigma_{i,v}$ are, respectively, the position and velocity dispersion of the $N^{\rm min}_{\rm core}$ (20 by default) most bound tracer particles of subhalo $i$, which are also used to compute its position $\Vec{x}_{i}$ and velocity $\Vec{v}_{i}$.
+The position and velocity of subhalo $j$ are also estimated using its $N^{\rm min}_{\rm core}$ most bound tracer particles.
+The number of tracer particles used to estimate the properties of the subhalo core should be $N^{\rm min}_{\rm core} \approx N^{\rm min}_{\rm bound}$.
+Using a value much larger than $N^{\rm min}_{\rm bound}$ means that the measured phase-space dispersion is no longer representative of the core of the subhalo, but of the whole subhalo.
+This can lead to premature merging between pairs of well resolved subhaloes that are neither nearby in space nor stationary with respect to each other.

+We compute the phase-space offset in both directions, i.e. one time using the measured dispersion of subhalo $i$ and another time using the dispersion of subhalo $j$, and take the minimum of the two values: $\Delta_{\rm min} = \mathrm{min}(\Delta_{ij},\Delta_{ji})$.
+Usually, the more massive subhalo of the pair has a larger phase-space dispersion than the less massive one, but this is not necessarily the case when both subhaloes are relatively poorly resolved ($N_{\mathrm{bound}}\lesssim 100$).

 This condition is checked between pairs of subhaloes contained in the same hierarchical tree branch, e.g. TrackIDs 0, 3 and 1 in output 4 of Fig.~\ref{figure:hbt_general_diagram}.
-If $\Delta \leq 2$, the less massive subhalo is marked as merged, and all of the particles in its source subhalo are acquired by the more massive one.
+If $\Delta_{\rm min} \leq 2$, the subhalo located deeper in the hierarchy is marked as merged, and all of the particles in its source subhalo are acquired by the more massive one.
 This is followed by a new unbinding of the subhalo that accreted the mass, to update its bound mass based on the gravitational potential that includes the newly accreted mass.
+Consequently, both central and satellite subhaloes are eligible to grow in mass if they overlap with a subhalo contained in their own satellite system.